Biography of Serjeant Charles Herbert Cooper (1076)

 A number of Charles’ medical records exist, which inform us that he worked as a game keeper before joining the war.
 However, the documents that are accessible remain in a bad state, making it challenging to understand his entire war experience.
 Nevertheless, we are still able to piece some information together.

 During the week between moving hospitals, 16.10.17-25.10.17, Charles was awarded ‘’furlough’’- a term for extended leave.
-This may have been the last time Charles visited home and his wife Frances.
+This may have been the last time Charles visited home.

-On February 9th 1918, Charles re-joined his battalion.
+Eventually on February 9th 1918, Charles re-joined his battalion, 10th Lincs in the field.

 Charles’ pension and war medals were given to his wife Frances, who was still living in Edenham in 1919.